The following is a post from contributing writer Sarah Small of SmallWorld at Home.

 6. Newspaper Blackout Poems:

 The basic idea is to find a newspaper article, circle promising words, cross out others, and then eventually come up with a poem.
 You can read more about this technique at Newspaper Blackout.
-Read our final product here!
+Read our newspaper blackout poem about music final product!

 7. Synonym Strips

 This is a colorful and useful addition to your school room!
 Collect a bunch of paint color strips in a home improvement store.
 Label each one with overused words, such as nice, pretty, and awesome.
 Challenge your students to find a whole list of synonyms for each word.
-When done, shape them into a flower or sun or whatever shape you wish.
-(Individually, these make great bookmarks, too!)
+When done, fasten them to a piece of cardstock or poster board in the shape of a flower or sun or whatever shape you wish.
+Individually, these make great bookmarks, too!

 8. Ripped Words Poem